 EMC Corp.
-(EMC) said Chief Executive Officer Joe Tucci will remain at the company through at least February 2015 under an amended employment agreement.
+(EMC:US) said Chief Executive Officer Joe Tucci will remain at the company through at least February 2015 under an amended employment agreement.

 EMC had previously said Tucci would remain CEO until at least the end of 2013.
 He has said his successor will probably be an internal candidate.
 A management shuffle between EMC and VMware in July left Tucci’s top lieutenants as EMC President and Chief Operating Officer David Goulden; Paul Maritz, who moved from VMware CEO to oversee EMC strategy; and Pat Gelsinger, who moved from EMC to run VMware.